dart-archive/dart_enhancement_proposals/README.md

 this should become an official part of the Dart platform.

 You sign the [external contributor form][] if you haven't already and the proposal goes to TC52.
-If they approve the feature, the experimental flag is removed and the implementation ships.
+Please note that TC52 operates under a royalty-free patent policy, [RFPP][] (PDF).
+If TC52 approves the feature, the experimental flag is removed and the implementation ships.

 [external contributor form]: http://www.ecma-international.org/memento/TC52%20policy/Contribution%20form%20to%20TC52%20Royalty%20Free%20Task%20Group%20as%20a%20non-member.pdf